gurdalertek/SwapGasFees/README.md

 **Gurdal Ertek**

-This project proposes design of an analytics dashboard to interactively and dynamically display swap fees and other analytical charts.
+This project proposes design of an analytics dashboard to interactively and dynamically display swap fees on [Uniswap](https://uniswap.org) and other analytics charts.

+The proposed SwapGasFees app is not implemented during the period of [UniCode Competition 2021](https://unicode.ethglobal.com/), due to lack of time and difficulties in finding team members.
+Yet, it outlines a blue print of how such a system can be implemented over an extended time period.

 ## Uniswap and Swap Fees